mabel-dev/hadrodb/README.md

 - Interfaces may be significantly changed
 - The data file format is unstable
-- Key functionality is missing
+- Expected functionality is missing
-- Bugs probably exist which make this system unsuitable for any business use
+- Things that worked yesterday, don't work today
+- The results of the system may be unreliable

+As such, we really don't recommend using HadroDB anywhere where your data matters.